envycontent/haiku-user-manual/_build/html/_sources/content/Change_the_Order_of_Form_Fields.txt

 Change the Order of Form Fields
 ======================================================================================================

-You change the order of fields in your form.
+You can change the order of fields in your form.
 This shows you how to do this.

 Form Contents
 -------------------------------------------------------------------------------------------